Helping people fight contagious diseases

 Toilets can save lives

-A lack of hygienic toilets is a big problem in Sierra Leone.
-Many people also don’t know about the need to wash their hands after using a toilet.
+A lack of toilets is a big problem in Sierra Leone.
+Many people also didn't know about the need to wash their hands after using a toilet.
+The Red Cross is helping with both of these issues.

-After studying which kind of latrine would work best, the Red Cross decided on a low-cost design that would cover a family of seven’s needs.
-It should last for three years.
+After studying which kind of latrine would work best, the Red Cross decided on a design that would cover a family of seven’s needs.
+Using materials that are easily available locally, the latrine is cheap and easy to build.

 Sierra Leone Red Cross staff and volunteers around the country gave their feedback to make sure the design would work in their areas.